whaley-group-berkeley/qspectra/README.md

 submodules for new dynamical models may be written in a compiled language such as Fortran or C when if necessary for satisfactory performance.

+**Note (November 12, 2021)**: qspectra is no longer maintained.
+If you find it useful in your research, I encourage you to fork it on GitHub.

 Install
 -------

-First, make sure you're running Python 2.7 and have recent versions of numpy and scipy installed.
+First, make sure you're running Python 3 and have recent versions of numpy and scipy installed.

 Then, clone the git repository and use `pip`: